MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab00_Validate_lab_environment.md

     ![New environment.](../images/L00/new-environment.png)

-1. On the **Add database** tab, click **Save**.
+1. On the **Add Dataverse** tab, select **Save**.

 1. Your **Development** environment should now show in the list of environments.

     ![Environment in the Power Platform admin center.](../images/L00/ppac-environments-dev.png)

 1. Your Development environment may take a few minutes to provision.
-Refresh the page if needed.
+Use the refresh icon if needed.
 When your environment shows as Ready, select your **Development** environment by clicking on the ellipses (...) next to its name to expand the drop down menu and select **Settings**.

     ![Environment in the Power Platform admin center.](../images/L00/ellipses-settings-dev.png)